ziruihao/ml/readme.md

-# My First MNIST Adventure
+# My First ANN Adventure

 In building my first artificial neural network, I wanted to explore the classic MNIST digit data set with a multi-layer perceptron.
 I evaluated the performances of different MLP models by varying these properties: